ammanuel1/net_scanner/README.md

 # net_scanner
-Simple python script that detects devices that are connected on a local network using IP addresses.
+Simple python script that sends packets to IP addresses on a local network.
+Devices that are connected on the local network will return connectivity.

 To Run application: